 If you got a store card it was likely to be sold by someone with no financial background, meaning more room for error, and a whole catalogue of misinformation could have been given.
 If this happened to you, send a reclaim letter to check the insurance was sold in your best interests.

 - Did you already have insurance cover?

 If you had a separate income protection policy or your employer provided an illness and redundancy package and you either informed the salesperson you had this cover, they insisted you had to take their insurance, or you weren't asked if you had any alternative cover, go to how to reclaim.

-- Do you have a joint card but the insurance is only in one name?
+- Do you have a joint card but the insurance is only

 There's actually no such thing as a joint credit card – instead there's one account holder, and possibly second cards with other people's names on.
 So, as you'd expect, only the account holder is actually covered by the PPI.
 If you were told that secondary names were covered, go to how to reclaim.

 - Were you told the total price?

 Before you agreed to take the card the lender should have told you the full cost of the insurance so that you could tell it was affordable.
 So if you weren't given the costs in advance go to how to reclaim.

 If you have an inappropriate PPI product and weren't told it was inappropriate, or you don't think you were given full information on what the policy would and wouldn't cover, get in touch asking for an explanation.

 Self-employed, unemployed or retired?